kaisenlinux/manpages-dev/category/Filesystems/sshfs.md

           umount mountpoint           # OS X, FreeBSD

 DESCRIPTION
        SSHFS  allows  you  to  mount a remote filesystem using SSH (more precisely, the SFTP subsystem).
 Most SSH servers support and enable this SFTP access by default, so SSHFS is very simple to use - there's nothing to do on the server-side.

        By default, file permissions are ignored by SSHFS.
-Any user that can access the filesystem will be able to perform any operation that the remote server permits - based on  the  creden‐ tials that were used to connect to the server.
+Any user that can access the filesystem will be able to perform any operation that the remote server permits - based on the cre‐ dentials that were used to connect to the server.
 If this is undesired, local permission checking can be enabled with -o default_permissions.

        By  default,  only the mounting user will be able to access the filesystem.
 Access for other users can be enabled by passing -o allow_other.
-In this case you most likely also want to use
+In this case you most likely also want to use -o default_permissions.
-       -o default_permissions.

        It is recommended to run SSHFS as regular user (not as root).
 For this to work the mountpoint must be owned by the user.
-If username is omitted SSHFS will use the local username.
+If username is omitted SSHFS will use  the  local  user‐ name.
 If  the  directory is omitted, SSHFS will mount the (remote) home directory.
 If you need to enter a password sshfs will ask for it (actually it just runs ssh which ask for the password if needed).

 OPTIONS
        -o opt,[opt...]